 If any of these 5 statements are true for you, then you are sabotaging your own happiness.
 And it’s because you make the wrong choices for yourself and your life.

 But, don’t worry.
 There is good news for you!
 It doesn’t have to be like that.
 You don’t have to make the same decisions every day that keeps you from achieving true happiness.
-There is something you can do about today.
+But, there is something you can do about today.

 All the answers you are looking for are already locked in your mind.
 Even though you don’t know it now.
 You just have to commit to unlocking them.